hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 ---
-title: Process Data from Apache Kafka
+title: Receive from Apache Kafka
 ---

 Apache Kafka is a distributed, replayable messaging system.
 It is a